Chapter 1 : I. Of Being Late and Understatements

 “You promised not to mention that unless we really needed it!”
 Georgie protested, sending an apologetic look at Natasha, who avoided the look, instead preferring to glance at her nails.
 However, Laney ignored Georgie's plea.

-"- before you kissed Dunne?"
+“– before you kissed Dunne?”
 Natasha bit her lip hard, and assumed her face had turned the same colour as the falling snow outside.
-Nicole's long time boyfriend, Craig Dunne, had of course, been invited to her birthday party.
-She hadn't meant to drink so much, but Nicole had insisted, and Natasha had given in.
-However, she assumed that her best friend didn't expect her to be kissing her boyfriend right afterwards.
+Nicole’s long time boyfriend, Craig Dunne, had of course, been invited to her birthday party.
+Natasha hadn’t meant to drink so much, but Nicole had insisted, and she had given in.
+However, she assumed that her best friend didn’t expect her to be kissing her boyfriend straight after that.

 “Laney.”
 Louis’ whispered voice broke through the tension.
 “That’s enough.
 Please.”
 Laney paid him absolutely no attention at all.

-"Do you really want to ruin your life, Fielding?
-Do you really expect Webb will come along and just forgive you for kissing her boyfriend?"
-Natasha's fists clenched harder, and her eyes snapped shut.
+“Do you really want to ruin your life, Fielding?
+Do you really expect Webb will come along and just forgive you for kissing her boyfriend?”
+Natasha’s fists curled in on themselves harder, and her eyes snapped shut.

-," she whispered, barely heard, even in the harsh silence that had suddenly surrounded them.
+“He kissed me,” she whispered, voice barely heard, even in the harsh silence that had suddenly surrounded them.

-"And do you think Webb would care?
-Who'd she believe - Dunne or you?"
+“And do you think Webb would care?
+Who do you think she’d believe – Dunne or you?”
 The awful thing was that Laney spoke nothing but the truth.
-Nicole thought the world of Craig - no matter how long the two had been friends, there was no way Nicole was going to pick Natasha over her supposedly faithful boyfriend.
+Nicole thought the world of Craig – no matter how long the two had been friends, there was no way Nicole was going to pick Natasha over her supposedly faithful boyfriend.
 Natasha loosened her fists, dropping her gaze to the floor, defeated at last.
 No one could out-argue Laney Branson.

 “Fine.”
 Her voice was surprisingly hoarse, now that she had given in.
 “Fine.
 Whatever.
 I’ll do your stupid article, as long as not a word is breathed to Nicole about Craig and me.”
 Laney smiled, finally satisfied, beckoning for Georgie to bring her three slips of paper from her schoolbag.